walkerlala/bignum/README.md

 ## Features
 - Large precision (at most 96 digits) and scale (at most 30 digits) decimal
-- Optimized for speed;
+- Optimized for speed, and provide compile-time calculation via `constexpr` expression
 - Each `Decimal` object occupies fixed 64 bytes; no dynamic allocation;
-- compile-time calculation with `constexpr` expression

 Currently only Linux platform with gcc/clang is tested.
 A compiler with C++20 support is required.